The Reversal Powerhouse: Mastering the Three Outside Up Pattern

 ☆ Candle 2: The “hold” candle that stays above the breakout level.

-☆ Candle 3: The “confirmation” candle that proves the move is sustainable.
+☆ Candle 3: The “confirmation” candle that may indicate continuation.

 What does a triple top candle mean?

 A triple top is a bearish reversal pattern that looks like three nearly equal peaks.
 It means that the price has reached a “ceiling” (resistance level) three times and failed to break through.
-It signals that buyers are exhausted and that the “smart money” is likely starting to sell, often leading to a significant price drop once the “neckline” (the low point between the peaks) is broken.
+It may indicate reduced buying interest and that the some participants may begin selling, may lead to downward price movement once the “neckline” (the low point between the peaks) is broken.

 DISCLAIMER: Investment in securities market are subject to market risks, read all the related documents carefully before investing.
 The securities quoted are exemplary and are not recommendatory.
 Full disclaimer: https://bit.ly/naviadisclaimer.